taboca/node-version-control-tree/README.md

 This project is a NodeJS-based implementation of a very simple version control system, alike to GIT (ie. DAG, functional tree) aimed to maintain a version control data structure for local file system updates (tree and text file presence).

-## Running version a
+## Running and learning

 * a) node index-sha1.js – will generate tree.json for the ./working-tree directory, and its files; the tree.json is the result of traversing all the files, and subdirectories within ./working-tree and generating sha1 for directories and files;

 * b) node index-webview-sha1.js – set browser to localhost:3000 to see a JSON tree of the working-tree, plus also provides reload link that generates tree.json again;

+* c) rm -rf ./index/*

+* c.1) rm -ef ./index-commits/*

-* c) node index-objects.js – to index all objects, such as subdirectories and files, within the ./index filesystem database; if you remove all contests from the ./index/* then it means it's like a init again, you lost your objects of past while you may not lose the ability to make objects from the current working tree;
+* d) node index-objects.js – to index all objects, such as subdirectories and files, within the ./index filesystem database; if you remove all contests from the ./index/* then it means it's like a init again, you lost your objects of past while you may not lose the ability to make objects from the current working tree;

-* d) node index-commit.js – will make a commit, using the current state of main tree, using current date, parent commit (or null), current commit the sha1 of the ./working-tree root state;
+* e) node index-commit.js – will make a commit, using the current state of main tree, using current date, parent commit (or null), current commit the sha1 of the ./working-tree root state;

 # Node-JS background projects